Sonnerz/The-Cookbook/README.md

 ###   Database design Version 1

-Version 1 had everything in one collection – user and recipe info.
+Version 1 had all the fields in one collection – user and recipe info.
-Based on the fact I was using a noSQL database I thought the best approach was one object and no foreign key relationships.
+Based on the fact that I chose to use a noSQL database I thought the best approach was one object and no foreign key relationships.
 I would return the user info and recipe with every call to the database.

 ![Database design scheme Version 1](Database_Schema/Cookbook-ER-Diagram_v1.png)